vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

 Everyone participating in this project needs to abide by the aPAS - A Personal Agile Scheduler Code of Conduct that can be found under the main repository link as a [CODE_OF_CONDUCT.md](https://github.com/vyshnavi-adusumelli/FinBot/blob/main/CODE_OF_CONDUCT.md) file.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to any of the original team members listed at the bottom of [README.md](https://github.com/vyshnavi-adusumelli/FinBot/blob/main/README.md).

-## How can I Contribute
+## How can You Contribute

 ### Reporting Bugs

-This section guides you through submitting a bug report for SlashBot.
+This section guides you through submitting a bug report for FinBot.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

-Before Submitting A Bug Report
+### Before Submitting A Bug Report

-Check the debugging guide
+Check the debugging guide.

-Check the FAQs on the forum for a list of common questions and problems.
+Review the FAQs on the forum for common questions and problems.
-Determine which repository the problem should be reported in.

 Perform a cursory search to see if the problem has already been reported.

+When you are creating a bug report, please ensure that you include as many details as possible to understand the issue.

-## How Do I Submit A (Good) Bug Report?
+### How Do I Submit A (Good) Bug Report?

 Use a clear and descriptive title for the issue to identify the problem.

 Describe the exact steps which reproduce the problem in as many details as possible.

 Provide specific examples to demonstrate the steps.

-Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.

-Explain which behavior you expected to see instead and why.
+Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
+If you're providing snippets in the issue, use Markdown code blocks.

+If the problem is related to performance or memory, then ensure that you include a CPU profile capture with your report.

 Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.

-If the problem is related to performance or memory, include a CPU profile capture with your report.
+If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened and share more information using the guidelines below.

 ## Pull Requests